 Dr. Garcia Ramos' work has focused on addressing the widening academic gap of English learners in California's public school system.
 She has worked to establish university-school partnerships that allow future teachers extensive learning experiences with English learners.
-Dr. Garcia Ramos teaches courses in language and second language development, cultural diversity, and educational psychology.
-Before becoming a university educator, she worked in bilingual classrooms in the Los Angeles and Goleta Unified School Districts.
-She was a community educator and organizer and helped design culturally relevant curricula for Spanish-speaking immigrants in the Inland Empire and supervised instructors to deliver ESL, literacy, and civics instruction.
+Dr. Garcia Ramos teaches courses in language and second language development, cultural diversity, and educational psychology and previously worked in bilingual classrooms in the Los Angeles and Goleta Unified School Districts.
+She was a community educator and organizer and helped design culturally relevant curricula for Spanishspeaking immigrants in the Inland Empire.
 Dr. Garcia Ramos was the director of legislative affairs for the California Association for Bilingual Education from 2006 to 2008 and is currently the faculty liaison to the California Association for Bilingual Education (CABE) chapter at Pepperdine.

-Susan R. Hall, JD, PhD Associate Professor of Psychology
+Susan R. Hall, JD, PhD

+Associate Professor of Psychology

-BA, Georgetown University MA, JD, PhD, University of Arizona
+BA, Georgetown University

+MA, JD, PhD, University of Arizona